James Clark McReynolds: Retirement

 After a substantial hearing loss in 1925, McReynolds strongly intended to resign from the Court, and was dissuaded only by requests by many friends, who called him "one of the few who have courageously stood for the rights of property and of the citizen."
-McReynolds retired on January 31, 1941, and assumed senior status.
+McReynolds ultimately retired on January 31, 1941, and assumed senior status.
 He lived at the Rochambeau apartment complex in Washington, D.C. from 1915 until President Roosevelt requisitioned the building in 1935 for his New Deal requirements.
 McReynolds found a new apartment at 2400 Sixteenth Street.
+After the deaths of John Hessin Clarke and Harlan F. Stone in 1945 and 1946 respectively, he was the last surviving member of the Taft Court.

 Death and legacy

 McReynolds never married.
 He died on August 24, 1946, and was buried in the Elkton Cemetery in Elkton, Kentucky.
 Elkton residents fondly remembered him, pointing out both his home and office "with great pride and respect".

-Knox wrote "in 1946 he [McReynolds] died a very lonely death in a hospital – without a single friend or relative at his bedside.
-He was buried in Kentucky, but no member of the Court attended his funeral though one employee of the Court traveled to Kentucky for the services."
-In contrast, as the clerk noted, when McReynolds's aged African-American messenger, Harry Parker, died in 1953, his funeral was attended by five or six justices, including the chief justice.
+Knox wrote "in 1946 he [McReynolds] died a very lonely death in a hospital – without a single friend or relative at his bedside."
+He was buried in Kentucky, but no member of the Court attended his funeral.
+In contrast, as the clerk noted, when McReynolds's African-American messenger, Harry Parker, died in 1953, his funeral was attended by five or six justices, including the chief justice.
 McReynolds's brother, Robert, visited him in the hospital shortly before his death.

 In his will, McReynolds wrote, "let there be no service in Washington".
 The U.S. Marshal for the Supreme Court traveled to Elkton for the funeral.
-The Christian Science Monitor hailed McReynolds in tribute as: '"the last and lone champion on the Supreme Bench battling the steady encroachment of Federal powers on State and individual rights ... standing these later years at the Pass of Thermopylae."
+The Christian Science Monitor hailed McReynolds in tribute as "the last and lone champion on the Supreme Bench battling the steady encroachment of Federal powers on State and individual rights ... standing these later years at the Pass of Thermopylae".

 McReynolds bequeathed his entire estate to charity.
 Among these bequests were additional funds to Children's Hospital in Washington, which he had supported for years, adding a new elevator, $10,000 and the residue of his estate.
 His books and opinions were left to the Library of Congress, and $10,000 and his judicial robe to Vanderbilt University, where he had served for 30 years on the Board of Trustees.